tlagaly/lawnsync-app/memory-bank/progress.md

 [2025-05-08 13:07:00] - Implemented Phase 1 of the jobs-to-be-done restructuring.
 Created MainNavigationBar component with responsive design for both desktop and mobile.
 Developed PageLayout component as a consistent template for all sections.
 Implemented skeleton container components for all new sections (FixIssuesContainer, MaintainContainer, ImproveContainer, TrackContainer, ResourcesContainer).
 Updated App.tsx with new routing structure.
 Now ready to test the navigation system.

 [2025-05-08 13:19:00] - Enhanced the navigation implementation by creating an AppLayout component to wrap the MainNavigationBar around all protected routes.
 Fixed positioning for responsive layouts with desktop navigation at top and mobile navigation at bottom of screen.
 Integrated this into the routing system using React Router's nested routes.
 Encountered Firebase authentication errors during testing which will need to be addressed.

+[2025-05-09 15:53:00] - Started implementation of the Tasks and Projects section, creating a feature branch (feature/tasks-projects-section).
+This section will consolidate task management features into a cohesive, goal-oriented interface with tabbed navigation for daily/weekly tasks, seasonal projects, and custom projects.
+Will migrate existing TaskScheduler functionality from the maintain section and create a new ProjectCard component.